dotlang/language/README.md

 Assuming above code is in a file named `class1` you can use `class1 c1 = class1<10>{}` to have `c1.x` equal to 10.

 To escape from all the complexities of generics in other languages, we have no other notation to limit template type or variable template types.

-? - Maybe we provide default value for template arguments.

 ###Exception handling